What Happens If You Don’t Have Student Insurance Abroad?

 Most institutions have resources and advice for international students.
 Some even include a description of health insurance coverage.
 The best place to start is by speaking to a student advisor at the institution’s International Office.
 However, other sources of helpful information are the online forums, communities, and other groups of international students in Canada that offer recommendations based on experience.

 Your health and well-being should be given priority in the event of an emergency.
 Thus, you will need to seek immediate care.
-In those cases where your health coverage does not cater to such a procedure, it is only you who incur the cost all by yourself.
+In those cases where your health coverage does not cover such a procedure, it is only you who will incur the cost all by yourself.
 You should then be able to proceed with discussing the possibility of getting financial assistance or the availability of dental payment plans in their clinic.

 You may get separate dental insurance or dental coverage that pays specifically for anything not paid for in your primary health insurance policy.
 It’s a practical compromise to ensure that you get treated for everything that you would need to get treated for.